 A career along the infrastructure pathway may include systems engineer, and CompTIA Network+ can validate the skills needed in such a role.
 Most systems engineers also gain experience as a programmer before moving into systems engineering.

 Systems Engineer Salary Range

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for systems engineers was $86,510 in May 2016.
+According to the U.S. Bureau of Labor Statistics (BLS) and the CompTIA salary calculator, the median annual wage for systems engineers is $90,920.

 Systems Engineer Job Outlook

 From 2016 to 2026, the BLS projects an increase of 5 to 9 percent for systems engineers, which is average as compared to all occupations, with 22,300 net new jobs expected during that 10-year period.